CENsBonn/fMRI/_sources/data-repositories.md

 ```

 ## Datasets and repositories

+### Websites linking to datasets and analyses
+- A website with detailed tutorials about how to analyse movie data: [Naturalistic data](https://naturalistic-data.org).
+- A platform for fast and flexible re-analysis of (naturalistic) fMRI studies, with 13 datasets and downloadable code: [Neuroscout](https://neuroscout.org/datasets).

 ### Multi-method datasets
 - The [Human Connectome Project](https://www.humanconnectome.org/).
 - A large-scale biomedical database and research resource, containing in-depth genetic and health information from half a million UK participants: [UK Biobank](https://www.ukbiobank.ac.uk).
 - fMRI data from 3 people looking at 8740 images of 720 objects, MEG data from 4 participants looking at 22448 images of 1854 objects, 4.7 mio similarity ratings from 12340 participants.
 The [THINGS-data](https://things-initiative.org) database.
 See the [paper](https://doi.org/10.7554/eLife.82580).
 - Data from 12 2-hour sessions from 10 participants, with 4 T1, T2 and angiogram images, 8 MR venograms, 5 hours of resting-state, >5.5 hours of task fMRI data from 3 tasks, + neuropsychological tests: [Midnight Scan Club](https://openneuro.org/datasets/ds000224).
 - One participant scanned repeatedly during a whole year: [MyConnectome](http://www.myconnectome.org).
+- Ongoing initiative to create a biobank with [data from 10,000 New York City area children and adolescents (ages 5-21)](http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/About.html).

 ### fMRI BOLD datasets
 - General repositories: [Openneuro](https://openneuro.org/), [NeuroVault](https://neurovault.org/), [academictorrents](https://academictorrents.com/browse.php?search=fmri).